The BIG IDEA

 Allow the group to discuss.
 Some may feel relieved, grateful.

-READ TOGETHER: Love is putting someone else before your own interests.
-Justice means doing.
+*READ TOGETHER: Love is putting someone else before your own interests.
+Justice means receiving what you deserve.
 If God were all loving and not just, no one would have to be responsible for their sins.
 But if he was only just and not loving, he would have to punish all of us for our sins.

 9. Which of these qualities do you tend to have a hard time believing about God?